-3.3.3 Market Decline.
-In the event that Paddock, after [\\\], sends Cadence a [\\\] or other mutually acceptable sales report demonstrating that unit sales of the Cadence Product for [\\\] were less than [\\\], and wherein the decline is for reasons other than (i) [\\\], or (ii) [\\\], then the Entry Date shall be the [\\\] following Cadence's receipt of such report.

-3.3.4 Launch at Risk.
-In the event of an Launch At Risk, then the Entry Date shall be the date of such Launch At Risk, provided that (i) Paddock has secured final approval of the Paddock ANDA from the FDA; and (ii) Paddock is not enjoined from entering the market (other than pursuant to the consent judgment that is entered pursuant to the Settlement Agreement to resolve the Pending Litigation); and further provided that if Cadence seeks, within [\\\] of the date that Paddock provides written notice to Cadence of such Launch At Risk, a temporary restraining order or injunction prohibiting further sale of such Generic Product or Cadence otherwise enters into an agreement with such Third Party to prohibit further sale of such Generic Product, the Entry Date shall not be deemed to have been accelerated or amended prior to a court decision on Cadence's application for a temporary restraining order or, if pending, its application for an injunction.
-Entry of a court order denying Cadence's application for a temporary restraining order and injunction shall be deemed to constitute an "Entry Date"; but if a temporary restraining order or an injunction is initially denied but the Third Party is subsequently enjoined from continued Marketing of its Generic Product by grant of an injunction, then Paddock shall not commence Marketing the Paddock Product, or if Paddock has already commenced Marketing the Paddock Product it shall immediately exit the market with the Paddock Product, unless the Entry Date has otherwise occurred under Section 3.2 or 3.3.
-In the event Paddock has exited the market based upon the previous two sentences, Paddock shall retain its rights under Section 3.8 as provided by Section 3.8(e).
+- (c) Authorized Generic.
+In the event that Cadence Markets (either itself or through an Affiliate) or licenses a Third Party to Market an Authorized Generic before December 6, 2020, then Sandoz's Entry Date shall automatically be accelerated and amended to be the date on which such Authorized Generic is first Marketed in the Territory.
+Cadence shall provide Sandoz with notice of any anticipated Marketing of an Authorized Generic within [] of execution of any agreement that permits the Marketing of an Authorized Generic. - (d) Market Decline.
+In the event that (i) any of the Sandoz Parties, after [], sends Cadence a report from [], or other mutually acceptable sales report, demonstrating that unit sales of the Cadence Product for have declined to less than [] and (ii) such report is substantiated by Cadence by reference to a similar report for the same period from [] (a "Market Decline"), it being acknowledged and agreed that Cadence shall have provided a copy of its report to Sandoz within [] after Cadence's receipt of the [], then, the Entry Date shall be the [] following Cadence's receipt of the report from the Sandoz Parties; provided, however, that in the event such decline is (x) the result of or attributable to (1) [], or (2) [], and/or (y) not substantiated by Cadence's report provided in accordance with clause (ii) above, then a Market Decline shall not be deemed to have occurred. - (e) Launch at Risk.
+In the event of a Launch At Risk, the Entry Date shall be the date of such Launch At Risk, provided that (i) the Sandoz ANDA Holder has secured final approval of the Sandoz ANDA from the FDA; and (ii) the Sandoz ANDA Holder is not enjoined from entering the market; and provided further that if Cadence seeks, within [] of the date that the Sandoz ANDA Holder provides written notice to Cadence of such Launch At Risk, a temporary restraining order or injunction prohibiting further sale of such Generic Product, or Cadence otherwise enters into an agreement with such Third Party to prohibit further sale of such Generic Product, the Entry Date shall not be deemed to have been accelerated or amended prior to a court decision on Cadence's application for a temporary restraining order or, if pending, its application for an injunction.
+Entry of a court order denying Cadence's application for a temporary restraining order and injunction shall be deemed to constitute an "Entry Date"; but if a temporary restraining order or an injunction is issued against such Third Party, then no accelerated "Entry Date" shall be deemed to have occurred, provided that no Generic Product is being Marketed in the Territory, unless the Entry Date has otherwise occurred as provided under this Term Sheet.
+If the application for an injunction is initially denied but the Third Party is subsequently enjoined from continued Marketing of its Generic Product by grant of an injunction, then the Sandoz ANDA Holder shall not commence Marketing the Sandoz Product, or if the Sandoz ANDA Holder has already commenced Marketing the Sandoz Product it shall immediately exit the market with the Sandoz Product (provided that no Generic Product is being Marketed in the Territory), unless the Entry Date has otherwise occurred as provided under this Term Sheet.
+In the event the Sandoz ANDA Holder has exited the market based upon the previous two sentences, the Sandoz ANDA Holder shall retain its rights to Market an Authorized Generic product, subject to the terms of this Term Sheet.